 rootupgrade.shscript on each node in the cluster that you want to upgrade.

 rootscripts manually, then run the script on the local node first.
 The script shuts down the earlier release installation, replaces it with the new Oracle Clusterware release, and starts the new Oracle Clusterware installation.
 After the script completes successfully, you can run the script in parallel on all nodes except for one, which you select as the last node.
 When the script is run successfully on all the nodes except the last node, run the script on the last node.
-When upgrading from 12.1 Oracle Flex Cluster, Oracle recommends that you run the

 - Running root scripts automatically: